ubccr/xdmod-ondemand/11.0/faq.md

 Re-run the `xdmod-ondemand-ingestor` command with the `--debug` flag to show detailed information about what it is running.
 Things to double check:
-- The `webserver_format_str` setting matches the data format in the log files
+- The `webserver_format_str` setting matches the data format in the log files.
-- The filenames of the log files end in `.log` or `.log.N` where `N` is a number
+- The filenames of the log files end in `.log` or `.log.N` where `N` is a number.

 ## The xdmod-ondemand-ingestor command fails with out of memory error

-If the memory usage of the `xdmod-ondemand-ingestor` command reaches the php memory limit then it will exit with an error message similar to the one shown below
+If the memory usage of the `xdmod-ondemand-ingestor` command reaches the PHP memory limit then it will exit with an error message similar to the one shown below
 ```
 PHP Fatal error:  Allowed memory size of 134217728 bytes exhausted (tried to allocate 86 bytes) in /usr/share/xdmod/vendor/kassner/log-parser/src/Kassner/LogParser/LogParser.php on line 113